Bergius Botanic Garden

 Preserve and improve with subtlety

 The assignment of in-house architect entails long-term responsibility.
 And a great deal has already happened since 2019.
-The old Utsiktstornet lookout tower has been developed to bring the authentic nineteenth-century environment to life.
-At Victoria House, the construction has been reviewed and maintenance has been carried out on the glass.
-The garden director’s overgrown garden by the Bleket building will be restored.
-Difficult-to-access areas of the garden have been made accessible through new, specially made iron railings and a restoration of the stairs and walkways.
-A project plan has been created for Naturens Hus in Finnstugan, an educational space for schools and kids.
-Bergius Botanic Garden’s various entryways will be clarified with a new design and sketches are in the works.
+The team has developed the old Utsiktstornet lookout tower to bring the authentic nineteenth-century environment to life.
+At Victoria House, they have reviewed the construction and carried out maintenance on the glass.
+They will restore the garden director’s overgrown garden by the Bleket building.
+Workers have made difficult-to-access areas of the garden accessible by installing new, specially made iron railings and restoring the stairs and walkways.
+The team has created a project plan for Naturens Hus in Finnstugan, an educational space for schools and kids.
+Designers will clarify Bergius Botanic Garden’s various entryways with a new design, and sketches are in the works.

 Maintenance of the grounds and wooden buildings

 In addition, working in collaboration with tradespeople and painting conservators, Katarina Enekvist has carried out antiquarian reviews and consultation on the restoration and maintenance of all wooden buildings at Bergius Botanic Garden.
-An important knowledge base has been developed including a care program for the grounds and buildings.
+This work has resulted in an important knowledge base, including a care program for the grounds and buildings.

 “The garden should be a place for everyone, with a connection to both the past and the present.
 I look forward to continuing to contribute to developing this place,” says Katarina Enekvist.